nimaid/mri2stl/README.md

   * Takes a .zip file with the DICOM images from a head study in the parent directory.
 * nii2stl.sh
   * Takes a .nii file with the NIfTI images from a head study in the parent directory.
+* mri2stl.sh
+  * If you had run nii2stl or dicom2stl and the job got interrupted, you can restart the job by passing just the name (no .nii or .zip) of the file you passed in.
+  * So if you ran `dicom2stl.sh SE000004.zip`, you could re-start that job from the beginning with `mri2stl.sh SE000004`.
 Both of these scripts, if they complete successfully, should copy the final .stl to the main directory, `brain_*.stl`, where `*` is the name of the input file.
 It is possible that a very small (<1kb) .stl file will be returned if an error occurs, please disregard any files less than a few kilobytes.

 You can test the program by running the following command:

 `./dicom2stl.sh test_scan.zip`

-This will take quite a few hours to complete.
+This will take quite a few hours to complete (I have yet to `time` it).
 I recommend you configure your Docker daemon to use most if not all of your CPU's cores.

 If you want to use your own file, use the `Upload` button left of the `New` button.
 After selecting the file, it will prompt you again in the file browser, click the blue `Upload` button.